 With the launch of TP-Primo looming on the horizon, I wanted to give everyone a brief overview of what to expect from future releases of TP-Primo.

-Now, once TP-Primo is made available and the first 50 people make the purchase, I wanted to remind everyone that those 50 users will never have to pay for anything related to TP-Primo.
-You will never pay for updates and you will always have access to the support forums.
+Now, once TP-Primo is made available and the first 50 people make the purchase, I wanted to remind everyone that those 50 users will never have to pay for anything related to TP Primo.
+I call it a “Lifetime Access Pass” where you never pay for updates and always have a access to the support forums.
 This is my way of saying Thank You for jumping in and going on a journey with me.
 I spoke about this in my last post “Minimum Viable Product TP-Primo Prepping for Launch“.

 With that being said, let’s take a brief look at TP-Primo.